It's All About the Wheels: A Tasty Ride Along The Oxford County Cheese Trail

 Easy As 1-2-Brie

 The grate thing about this loop is that you can pretty much start anywhere along the route.
 Split it in half for an enjoyable overnight or come down for a day trip and a longer ride!
 Those wishing to start in the north with the city of Woodstock will leave and travel south down to the Dutch-influenced towns of Norwich and Otterville.
-An overnight at the charming R Wee Inn will have you feeling Scandinavian in a jiff with its chic, clean interior and uber cool lodging aesthetic.

 For those who wish to start out in the south and work north, you can find bike-friendly accommodations along your route in Ingersoll at The Elm Hurst Inn.
 So cozy up, get pampered and rest those muscles- you earned it!

 We've yet to meet a cheese we don't like and thankfully, you'll get to taste a whole wack of them along with the towns on this route.